Sonos Arc Ultra vs Sony Bravia Theatre Bar 9: which flagship Dolby Atmos soundbar is better?

 Both soundbars offer a range of wireless connectivity options, including Bluetooth, AirPlay and Spotify Connect.

 Room calibration is a key feature for both models.
-Sony's Sound Field Optimisation has proven effective in our tests, while Sonos' Trueplay technology, now available for Android users with the Arc Ultra, has a strong reputation, too.
+Sony's Sound Field Optimisation has proven effective in our tests, while Sonos' Trueplay technology, now available for Android users with the Arc Ultra, is a great feature, too.

 Sonos Arc Ultra vs Sony Bravia Theatre Bar 9: sound

-Having thoroughly tested the Sony Bravia Theatre Bar 9, we can confidently speak to its audio prowess.
-It delivers sound with exceptional clarity, detail, and punch.
-The bar's ability to create a convincing 3D soundstage is impressive, with excellent spatial organisation that makes it easy to track individual elements within complex audio scenes.
+The Sony Bravia Theatre Bar 9 delivers sound with exceptional clarity, detail, and punch.
+It creates a convincing 3D soundstage, with excellent spatial organisation that makes it easy to track individual elements within complex audio scenes.
 It’s one of the best soundbars we’ve tested when it comes to providing a real sense of openness and space, which is no mean feat.

-The Sony's dynamic range is particularly noteworthy, handling both subtle nuances and dramatic swells with equal aplomb.
-Its bass response is deep and weighty, though we did note that, occasionally, particularly deep bass notes could be slightly overpronounced.
+The Sony's dynamic range is particularly noteworthy, handling both subtle nuances and dramatic swells with aplomb.
+Its bass response is deep and weighty, though we did note that, occasionally, particularly deep bass notes could be slightly over pronounced.

-Sonos Arc Ultra vs Sony Bravia Theatre Bar 9: early verdict
+Sonos Arc Ultra vs Sony Bravia Theatre Bar 9: verdict

 Sony Bravia Theatre Bar 9